N26 Review: The Best Bank Account For International Travellers? (Updated 2020)

 It also gives a breakdown of how much you earned and spent in categories like shopping, family & friends, media & electronics, travel & holidays etc.

-Another nice feature of the app is the Cash Map, which marks the locations of ATMs near you on Google Maps.
+Another nice feature of the app is the ATM locator, which displays the locations of ATMs near you on Google Maps.
 You can also see which bank owns each marked ATM, how far it is from you and whether it’s open or not.

 Unfortunately this feature is not available to other countries just yet, but hopefully it will be sometime in the near future.